Best Youth Baseball Gloves -The Complete Guide to Finding the Best Youth Baseball Glove [Updated]

-This might seem obvious, but finding the right fit is more difficult than one would think.
+This might seem obvious, but finding the right fit with a youth baseball glove is more difficult than one would think.
 The most important considerations are its measurable size and feel.
-To accurately gauge a glove’s size, measure it from the tip of the index finger down to the bottom of the heel.
+To accurately gauge a baseball gloves size, measure it from the tip of the index finger down to the bottom of the heel.
 Be sure to follow along the length of the finger and the palm, and keep the measurement tape in touch with the natural contour of the glove.
-Check out this sizing chart for a general reference:
+Check out this youth baseball glove sizing chart for a general reference:

 Choose A Youth Glove Based On Your Position